AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Identity/Identity_Invitation.md

 #### 404

-Invitation or Tenant not found.
+Invitation or tenant not found.

 #### 500